joeyhage/homebridge-spotify-speaker/README.md

 This plugin is used to control Spotify for specific use cases.

 I have a little feather friend at home and I wanted an easy way to start playing its Spotify playlist when we leave home.
 Since Apple only supports Music in the Home app, I created this plugin to be able to have a simple switch to start playing a specific playlist on a specific device using Spotify Connect API.
-I'll improve it in the future, but for now this is what I needed.
+I might improve it in the future, but for now this is what I needed.

 This is for my personnal use, but I let the repo public if it could be of use to someone else.
-All the login logic is there for Spotify, you will find it in `src/spotify-api-wrapper.ts`.
+All the login logic is there for Spotify, you will find it in `src/spotifyApiWrapper.ts`.
 I made it easy to improve this plugin and add new features, PRs are the most welcome!

 ## Spotify Setup